 They might be gravely suffering from the past trauma

 This could be a rebound relationship for them

 The Big no-nos of dating a widower

-As we said earlier, things might have not been as idyllic as he now remembers them, but you really shouldn’t be the one to burst that bubble.
+As we said earlier, things might not have been as idyllic as he now remembers them, but you really shouldn’t be the one to burst that bubble.

 Never try to secure your position in his life by trying to push her out.
 Absolutely no need for such a move.

 Also, never try to be like her.
 Yes, you will surely feel the need to try and rise up for the challenge but do it in your own way.
-Don’t change, and don’t try to resemble her, or mimic their relationship.
+Don’t change, and don’t try to resemble her or mimic their relationship.